-As technology continues to develop and improve, consumers have more access to information and aggressively compare prices and services.
-Businesses are constantly on their feet scrambling to adjust in order to keep customers and maintain any customer loyalty they’ve built.
+Dealers often wonder what it takes to earn customer loyalty.
+The answer changes frequently and that is what makes earning loyalty so complicated.
+But improving dealership customer loyalty may be more tangible than you think.
+Technology continues to develop and improve, and consumers have more access to information and can diligently compare prices and services.
+As a result, businesses are constantly on their toes, scrambling to adjust and maintain any customer loyalty they’ve worked for.